Traditional Irish Soda Bread

 As it bakes in the oven and the aroma reaches you, close your eyes, picture the beauty of the Irish landscape and dream you're there.
 It's heaven just spread generously with butter and good jam, or, now that we can buy good Irish cheeses, a chunk of Cashel Blue or Milleens with this bread, as well as a glass of Murphy's or Guinness, will give you a little taste of that wonderful country, even though you're not there.

-You can now watch how to make Traditional Irish Soda Bread in our Cookery School Bread for Beginners Video, just click the image to play.
+The Delia Online Cookery School: You can now watch how to make Traditional Irish Soda Bread in our Bread for Beginners Video, just click the image to play.

 This recipe is from Delia's Complete Cookery Course.